AnnaManrodt/purr-mate/README.md

-## Group Project 1:
+## Group Project 1
-The README file will be well-organized and have:
-Project description
-Team members
-Screen shot
-Link to deployed version on Github Pages
+- Purr-Mate, find your purrfect cat mate!

 ## Project Description:
 - Purr Mate is a website where users can go to find a cat they can adopt based on the results from the personality quiz.

-- - Once results are generated, user has the option to rate the cats and save them for adoption.
+- Once results are generated, user has the option to rate the cats and save them for adoption.

-We also made it fun and interactive with a Giggles page with random cat jokes if your need of giggles, a great break from humans!
+- It's also fun and interactive with a Giggles page of random cat jokes, if you need a giggle or two.

 ## Team Members:
 - Anna Manrodt - Project Manager